motion/orbit/projects/blog/src/pages/update-one/index.md

 ### Distribution: From Roadblock to Selling Point

-To replace stale and clunky intranets of today, Orbit will crawl a lot of your sensitive information.
-But that creates a tension for a typical startup: _no one wants any one company to handle literally all of their data_.
+To replace stale and clunky intranets of today, Orbit will need to crawl a lot of your sensitive information.
+But that creates a tension: _no one wants any one company to handle 100% of their data_.
 It's a misaligned incentive we ran into early in user research.
-Even our close friends wouldn't install a trial version at a relatively fast-and-loose startups without their team's permission.
+Even close friends at a relatively fast-and-loose startups we're hesitant to install a trial!

-We wanted to focus on building a better knowledge tool, but it was clear having Orbit in the cloud or on-prem would force us to build a good sales team, rather than focus on an already difficult-enough product.
+We wanted to focus on building a better knowledge tool, but it was clear having Orbit in the cloud or on-prem would force us to build a good sales team rather than focus on an already-difficult-enough product.

-The solution we came to was due to a realization: today's computers are powerful, and NLP orders of magnitude faster/easier than just a couple years ago.
-We could do it all on your device, if we were careful.
+The solution we eventually came to allows us to solve this tension.
+We came to a realization: today's computers are powerful and NLP orders of magnitude faster/easier than years ago.
+If we could do it all on your device, we'd be able to give users complete privacy and avoid any on-premise install.

 <div class="graphic">
   <div style="margin: auto;  max-width: 100vw;">